The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 Malpais is a small, tranquil neighborhood, loosely spread out along five kilometers of road.
 Its northern limit is the road intersection of "El Cruze"where the road from Cobano ends on Playa Carmen.

-On Playa Carmen Mal Pais merges with the booming beach village of Santa Teresa with its vibrant surfer scene,
+On Playa Carmen Mal Pais merges with the booming beach town of Santa Teresa with its lively surfer scene,

 The southern part of Malpais abuts the Cabo Blanco Nature Reserve on the very tip of the Nicoya Peninsula.